-(2) NEW CONSTRUCTION AND ALTERATIONS. (a) New or substantially altered manure storage facilities shall be designed, conhttp://docs.legis.wisconsin.gov/code/admin_code WISCONSIN ADMINISTRATIVE CODE structed and maintained to minimize the risk of structural failure of the facility and minimize leakage of the facility in order to comply with groundwater standards.
+(2) NEW CONSTRUCTION AND ALTERATIONS. (a) New or substantially altered manure storage facilities shall be designed, constructed and maintained to minimize the risk of structural failure of the facility and minimize leakage of the facility in order to comply with groundwater standards.
 The levels of materials in the storage facility may not exceed the margin of safety level.